-Trump expected to meet American pastor released by Turkey
+Trump to meet Saturday with American pastor freed by Turkey

 A Turkish court on Friday convicted Brunson of having links to terrorism and sentenced him to just over three years in prison, but released the 50-year-old evangelical pastor because he had already spent nearly two years in detention.
 An earlier charge of espionage was dropped.

 Hours later, Brunson was flown out of Turkey, his home for more than two decades.
-He was being taken to a U.S. military hospital in Landstuhl, Germany, for a medical check-up before the trip to Washington and Saturday’s meeting with Trump.
+He was taken to a U.S. military hospital in Landstuhl, Germany, for a medical checkup.

 “I love Jesus.
 I love Turkey,” an emotional Brunson, who had maintained his innocence, told the court at Friday’s hearing.
 He tearfully hugged his wife, Norine Lyn.

-Burson’s release could benefit Turkey by allowing the government to focus on an escalating diplomatic crisis over Jamal Khashoggi, a Saudi contributor to The Washington Post who has been missing for more than a week and is feared dead after entering the Saudi consulate in Istanbul.
+Brunson’s release could benefit Turkey by allowing the government to focus on an escalating diplomatic crisis over Jamal Khashoggi, a Saudi contributor to The Washington Post who has been missing for more than a week and is feared dead after entering the Saudi consulate in Istanbul.
 Turkish officials suspect Khashoggi, a critic of the Saudi government, was killed in the consulate; Saudi officials deny it.

-Turkey may also hope the U.S. will now lift tariffs on Turkish steel and aluminum imports, a move that would inject confidence into an economy rattled by high inflation and foreign currency debt.
+Turkey may also hope the U.S. will now lift the tariffs on Turkish steel and aluminum imports, a move that would inject confidence into an economy rattled by high inflation and foreign currency debt.

 But Brunson’s release doesn’t resolve disagreements over U.S. support for Kurdish fighters in Syria, as well as a plan by Turkey to buy Russian missiles.
-Turkey is also frustrated by the refusal of the U.S. to extradite Fethullah Gulen, a Pennsylvania-based Muslim cleric accused by Turkey of engineering a 2016 coup attempt.
+Turkey is also frustrated by the refusal of the U.S. to extradite Fethullah Gulen, a Pennsylvania-based Muslim cleric accused by Turkey of engineering the failed coup.

 Brunson was accused of committing crimes on behalf of Gulen and Kurdish militants who have been fighting the Turkish state for decades.
 He faced up to 35 years in jail if convicted of all the charges against him.

-The pastor, who is originally from Black Mountain, North Carolina, and led a small congregation in the Izmir Resurrection Church, was imprisoned for nearly two years after being detained in October 2016.
-He was formally arrested that December and placed under house arrest on July 25 for health reasons.
+The pastor, who is originally from Black Mountain, North Carolina, led a small congregation in the Izmir Resurrection Church.
+He was imprisoned for nearly two years after being detained in October 2016.
+Brunson was formally arrested that December and placed under house arrest on July 25 for health reasons.

-Turkish President Recep Tayyip Erdogan had resisted U.S. demands for Brunson’s release, insisting that the courts are independent.
-But he had suggested a possible swap involving Brunson and Gulen, who has denied organizing the coup attempt.

 Follow Darlene Supervile on Twitter: http://www.twitter.com/dsupervilleap